rhondusmithwick/CellSociety/Design.md

   * If each Cell holds its own X and Y value, then we need some external class to determine its neighbors (hence the Grid or CellManager).
   * The Grid might already be able to do exactly what the CellManager would do simply by holding a list of Cells.
-* Is it neccessary to have different Simulation classes?
+* Is it necessary to have different Simulation classes?
 	* Reasons for consideration: dryness of code, Little knowledge of XML, little knowledge of how simulations differ from each other
 	* Each Cell subclass will hold the rules for its simulation.
   * However, is it possible to bind the initial configuration without first knowing what the configuration